 - joust (v.)

-- c.1300, "fight with a spear or lance on horseback with another knight; tilt in a tournament," from Old French joster "to joust, tilt," from Vulgar Latin *iuxtare "to approach, come together, meet," originally "be next to," from Latin iuxta "beside, near," related to iungere "join together" (see jugular).
-Formerly spelled, and until modern times pronounced, "just."
-Related: Jousted; jousting.
+- c.
+1300, "fight with a spear or lance on horseback with another knight; tilt in a tournament," from Old French joster "to joust, tilt, fight in single combat," from Vulgar Latin *iuxtare "to approach, come together, meet," originally "be next to," from Latin iuxta "beside, next to, very near," related to iungere "join together" (see jugular).
+Formerly spelled, and according to OED until modern times pronounced, "just."
+Related: Jousted; jouster; jousting.

 - joust (n.)